AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Assigning a Channel {#assigning-channel}

-Once the project set up is complete, you must assign the channel to a display to view the content.
+When the project setup is complete, you must assign the channel to a display to view the content.

 1. Navigate to the required display from **DemoScreens** > **Locations** > **TestLocation** > **LobbyDisplay**.